Queen Jeongsun (Danjong): Abdication and aftermath

-During King Seongjong’s and King Yeonsangun’s reigns, when Song Geo, the younger brother of the Queen, was unable to advance to a public office position due to his father's sins, Song asked Seongjong to make an exception.
+During King Seongjong’s and King Yeonsangun’s reigns, when Song Geo, the younger brother of the Queen, was unable to advance to a public office position or earn income due to his father's sins, Song asked Seongjong to make an exception.
 In the Annals of the Joseon Dynasty, there are records that Seongjong and Yeonsangun bestowed slaves, rice, and linens to the Song clan several times.

-After the death of her sister-in-law, Princess Gyeonghye, the princess’s only son, Jeong Mi-su, became close to the former queen during her time in Jeongeobwon as both went through similar circumstances.
+After the death of her sister-in-law, Princess Gyeonghye, the princess’s only son, Jeong Mi-su became close to the former queen during her time in Jeongeobwon as both went through similar circumstances.
 So upon her death, Jeong also had his aunt-in-law’s rites performed by his descendants.

 Death and posthumous title

 The Queen died on 7 July 1521 at the age of 80-81; outliving her husband by 64 years, and living through her uncle-in-law King Sejo's reign to her first cousin thrice removed-in-law King Jungjong's reign.
+Out of all the Joseon Queen Consorts, she lived the longest life—along with Queen Hyojeong who died at age 72 and Queen Dangyeong who died at age 70.

 She wasn’t given a proper burial, but she was buried near her husband.
+Queen Dangyeong’s life was similar to the deceased former Queen as she was shortly deposed and kicked out of the palace.

-There was an attempt to honor the late king and Queen during Jungjong's reign by Jo Gwang-jo from the Sarim Faction and other court officials, but he rejected the proposal.
+There was an attempt to honor the late king and Queen during Jungjong's reign by Cho Kwangjo from the Sarim Faction and other court officials, but he rejected the proposal.

 During King Hyeonjong’s reign, scholars Song Si-yeol and Kim Su-hang repeatedly proposed that both the deposed Queen and King's title be restored.
 Song and Kim argued that King Sejo's murder of King Danjong was swayed by the misleading of his aides, and that his true intention was not to kill King Danjong.

 With that in mind, it wasn't until the 24th year reign of King Sukjong, 241 years after the death of the Prince and 177 years after the death of Lady Song, that on 7 December 1698 (6 November; Lunar Calendar), the demoted Lady Song was given the posthumous name “Queen Jeongsun” and her husband, Prince Nosan, was posthumously restored, receiving the temple name of "Danjong".
 Both were later enshrined in Yeongnyeongjeon Hall of Jongmyo Shrine.

-Her tomb was named Sareung (思陵), and it was built in the sense of admiring (Samo; 사모, 思慕) a devoted wife whose husband was unjustly murdered.
+Her tomb was renamed to Sareung (思陵), and it was properly built in the sense of admiring (Samo; 사모, 思慕) a devoted wife whose husband was unjustly murdered.
 The tomb is located in Jingeon-eup, Namyangju, Gyeonggi Province.

 There was once a legend that the trees planted behind her tomb grew and bowed toward Jangreung, the tomb of King Danjong.
 Thinking it was a strong spirit protecting Lady Song, in Shamanism, there is a worshipped god named “Lady Song’s God”.